fables-tales/nemesis/spec.md

 ####Parameters

-No parameters are necessary, more information will be given however if a valid username and password are given.
+None

 ####Response code

-200 if no username or password is given, 200 if the given username and password are valid, else 403
+200 if the user authenticates successfully and is a member of the college, else 403.

 ####Response body